boostorg/math/README.md

 ### Interpolation

-Function interpolation via Barycentic or cubic B_spline approximations.
+Function interpolation via barycentric rational interpolation, compactly supported cubic B-splines, and the Chebyshev transform.

 ### Numerical Integration and Differentiation

-A reasonably comprehensive set of routines for integration (trapezoidal, Gaus-Legendre, Gaus-Kronrod and double-exponential) and differentiation.
+A reasonably comprehensive set of routines for integration (trapezoidal, Gauss-Legendre, Gauss-Kronrod and double-exponential) and differentiation.

-The integration routines are all usable for functions returning complex results - and as a result for contour integrals as well.
+The integration routines are usable for functions returning complex results - and as a result can be used for computation of  contour integrals.

 ### Quaternions and Octonions